MDR-7506 Professional Large-Diaphragm Headphones

 Reference standard in broadcast / location sound since 1991

-Sony's MDR-7506 is the closed-back studio headphone that's been in TV news control rooms, audio post-production studios, and field-recording bags since 1991 — same drivers, same chassis, same coiled cable.
-The MDR-7506 is the broadcast / location-sound standard because it produces a slightly bass-light flat response that exposes mix problems without coloring the source; the closed-back design isolates studio bleed during interviews and ADR work. r/AudioEngineering, r/Broadcasting, and r/FieldRecording all surface the MDR-7506 as the working pro's headphone — they're cheap enough to lose, durable enough to survive 10+ years of professional use, and every part is replaceable from Sony parts (the coiled cable is the most-replaced wear item).
+Sony's MDR 7506 is the closed back studio headphone that's been in TV news control rooms, audio post production studios, and field recording bags since 1991, same drivers, same chassis, same coiled cable.
+The MDR 7506 is the broadcast / location sound standard because it produces a slightly bass light flat response that exposes mix problems without coloring the source; the closed back design isolates studio bleed during interviews and ADR work. r/AudioEngineering, r/Broadcasting, and r/FieldRecording all surface the MDR 7506 as the working pro's headphone, they're cheap enough to lose, durable enough to survive 10+ years of professional use, and every part is replaceable from Sony parts (the coiled cable is the most replaced wear item).
 Made in Sony's Japanese factory.

 * As an Amazon Associate, we earn from qualifying purchases.
-Prices may change.
+Prices on Amazon update in real time; the figure shown is from our last verified refresh.

 Community & Review Summary